rayanalysis/panda3d-complexpbr/README.md

 As of version 0.5.6, dynamic environmental Z-tracking functionality has been expanded, and a function has been added to optionally clean up the created shader files.

+As of version 0.5.7, shader composition functionality has been expanded.
+Using "append_shader()", you may provide custom model-level fragment shader functions and modifications to the main loop.

 The goal of this project is to provide extremely easy to use scene shaders to expose the full functionality of Panda3D rendering, including interoperation with CommonFilters and setting shaders on a per-node basis.

 ![complexpbr_screen_2](https://github.com/rayanalysis/panda3d-complexpbr/assets/3117958/a8a7d360-6b52-4fa8-91f8-31f052421043)